OneIdentity/IdentityManager.PoSh/README.md

     New-IdentityManagerSession -ConnectionString $connectionString -AuthenticationString $authenticationString -Prefix db1

 With that, the automatically generated functions will get there prefix as well.
 E.g.: ```New-Person``` will become ```New-db1Person```.

+Using different versions of Identity Manager is not supported and the Identity Manager powershell utils must not be used as a transport tool.

 [:top:](#table-of-contents)